 At BPS we want our teaching to be excellent as we know that is what our children deserve.
 In order to continually develop and improve teaching and learning at BPS, regular monitoring will provide information to plan improvements and develop excellent practice.
-Monitoring takes place in a variety of ways, some formal and some informal:
+Monitoring and support by leaders at all levels takes place in a variety of ways, some formal and some informal: